The ngtcp2 programmers’ guide

 Stream data ownership

-Stream data passed to ngtcp2_conn
+Stream data passed to ngtcp2_conn must be held by application

-until ngtcp2_callbacks.acked_stream_data_offset
+until ngtcp2_callbacks.acked_stream_data_offset callbacks is

 invoked, telling that the those data are acknowledged by the remote